aio-libs/aiozmq/docs/rpc.rst

 In other hand this module provides *human* API but it is not compatible with *other implementations*.

-If you need to support some RPC protocol over :term:`ZeroMQ` layer please feel free to build your own implementation on top of the :ref:`core primitives <aiozmq-core>`.
+If you need to support custor protocol over :term:`ZeroMQ` layer please feel free to build your own implementation on top of the :ref:`core primitives <aiozmq-core>`.